Going to Israel Brings Scripture Alive

 Exploring Newly Excavated Sites

 After breakfast, we visit the Shrine of the Book Museum to see the Dead Sea Scrolls and the fascinating 1:50 scale model of Jerusalem as it would have appeared in Jesus’ time.
 Next, we drive to the City of David, and then we go on a short walk to Hezekiah’s Tunnel (conditions permitting).
 Be sure to bring a flashlight and water shoes to walk through the tunnel.
 Anyone wanting to stay dry can walk through Hezekiah’s shaft.
 If time permits, we will visit the newly excavated Pool of Siloam and the Church of St. Peter in Gallicantu.
 We end our day in worship at Golgotha and the Garden Tomb.
 Dinner and overnight are in Jerusalem.
 In the morning, we have leisure time in Jerusalem and then we depart the city late morning/early afternoon for the Elah Valley to see the brook where David slew Goliath.
 From here, we continue our drive to Jaffa for a special Farewell Dinner.
 We then transfer to Ben Gurion Airport for our flight back to the U.S.A.
 Those taking the extension will return to the hotel for overnight.
+We arrive back in the U.S.A. at the close of an unforgettable tour.
+We take home wonderful memories of the Old and New Testament, a renewal of our faith, and a greater understanding of the life of our Lord.

 Optional Egypt Extension